What is oxalis?

 - Toxic properties: Oxalic acid (soluble calcium oxalate)

-Oxalis is a large genus of flowering perennial comprising of 800 species found throughout the world.
+Oxalis is a large genus of flowering perennials comprising of 800 species found throughout the world.
 Many oxalis species are considered weeds, however, some species are grown as houseplants.
 One of the most outstanding of the oxalis species is Oxalis triangularis, commonly known as purple oxalis.

 - Hypersalivation (drooling)